AdobeDocs/workfront.en/help/quicksilver/maestro/create-fields.md

 * Fields associated with a record type cannot be added to another record type. <!-- this will change when they open the Field library tab when creating a field-->

-* You can create fields in Maestro manually or automatically in the following ways:
+* You can create fields manually or automatically in the following ways:

-    * Automatically create Maestro fields:
+    * Automatically:

         * Maestro creates fields by default every time you create a record type.